Log in

 Contact: Mrs Neelam Hall, Director of Admissions, King Edward’s School, Edgbaston Park Road, Birmingham, B15 2UA.
 Email: admissions@kes.org.uk Tel: 0121 415 6056

-King Edward’s School, Birmingham, was founded in 1552 and occupied a position in the centre of the city until 1936 when it moved to its present 50-acre site in Edgbaston, surrounded by a golf course, lake and nature reserve and adjacent to the University.
-It is an independent day school with 908 boys aged 11 to 18.
-Approximately 35 in each year receive financial assistance with fees, from scholarships and the Assisted Places Scheme.
-The School belongs to the Foundation of the Schools of King Edward VI in Birmingham (two independent, six grammar schools and five academies), and its sister school, King Edward VI High School for Girls, is on the same campus.
+The School is the founding school of the Foundation of the Schools of King Edward VI in Birmingham, and its sister school, King Edward VI High School for Girls, shares the same 50-acre campus.
 Academically one of the leading schools in the country, King Edward’s is also renowned for the scale of its provision and its excellence in sport, music, drama, outdoor pursuits and trips and expeditions.

 Scholarships and Assisted Places.
 Approximately 25 academic scholarships varying in value from 5% to 50% of the fees are awarded each year.
 Most of these scholarships are awarded at 11+, but awards are also made to outstanding candidates at 16+ and, very occasionally, at 13+.
-Music scholarships are also available.
+Music scholarships are also available, at both 11+ and 16+.
+Sports scholarships will be introduced at 16+ from September 2025.
+The Assisted Places Scheme offers means-tested support to a number of pupils each year.
+Most Assisted Place pupils join at 11+, but Assisted Places are also available to those joining the Sixth Form.

-Fees per term (2023-2024). £5,682.
+Fees per term (2024-25). £6,108

 Curriculum.
-Lower School: The following subjects are studied by all boys to the end of the third year: English, Mathematics, French, Geography, History, Physics, Chemistry, Biology, (General Science in first year), Latin, Art, Design, Drama, Music, PE and Religious Studies.
+Lower School: The following subjects are studied by all boys to the end of the third year: English, Mathematics, French, Geography, History, Physics, Chemistry, Biology, (General Science in first year), Latin, Art, Design, Drama, Music, PE, School for Thought and Religious Studies.
 All boys study one of German, Spanish or Classical Greek in the third year and may take their choice to GCSE or IGCSE and beyond.
 In addition, boys are required to undertake familiarisation courses in Information Technology.
 In the Fourth and Fifth year, boys take 10 subjects.
 All boys must study Mathematics, English Language, English Literature, a Modern Foreign Language and at least two sciences, plus three or four other optional subjects at GCSE or IGCSE.

 Forms and houses.
 In the first five years, each form has an average of 25 pupils.
 In the Sixth Form, forms are on average 12 in number, and often comprise pupils together from the Lower and Upper Sixth.
 There is also a house system, comprising eight houses, which continues to provide an important element of pastoral support and competition in sport, music, drama, debating and general knowledge.